resilmesh2/CASM/README.md

 Instructions for running the CVE connector are listed in [README](cve_connector/README.md).
 The most important thing is to obtain NVD REST API key that should be used by the CVE connector.

-## Nmap and CVE-connector DEMO
+## Nmap and CVE connector DEMO
+For this demo, we have prepared a `metasploitable3` container in compose.yml, which needs to be uncommented.
-Start the CASM application with the following command inside the project root directory:
+Then you can start the CASM application with the following command inside the project root directory:

 ```bash
 docker compose up -d